Seattle Golf Club: History

 On March 21, 1907, after deciding to purchase the 360 acre at their current location, the Board approved the sale of the Laurelhurst property, and agreed to lease back that property while building their new facility.
 That location was purchased April 4, 1907, and work began once again with course designer John Ball and with Spokane-based clubhouse architects Cutter & Malmgren.
 The Laurelhurst lease ended June 30, 1908 and official play at the new location began June 12, 1909.

 In that era, transportation to the new site in present-day Shoreline was a problem as well.
 This was an issue both for construction and for golfers to reach the course.
 For construction purposes, it appears that Joshua Green's Puget Sound Navigation Company brought materials to the nearby Puget Sound shore; these were then hauled up 550 ft by an "overhead tram" powered by a donkey engine.

 As for the golfers, although the property could be reached by dirt and plank roads that went to Richmond Beach, most people, even most wealthy people, didn't own automobiles, or considered the primitive road inadequate.
 It took an hour to drive the 11 miles from Downtown Seattle.
 That was solved when Stone & Webster agreed to build an east-west branch line off of their Seattle-Everett Interurban line to serve the new location with an electric shuttle car.
 By 1918, members either lived in the nearby Highlands or arrived almost entirely by automobile, and the shuttle was discontinued, as eventually was the Interurban.

 Despite a 1912 fire and various alterations and renovations, the Cutter & Malmgren clubhouse remained essentially the same until the mid-1980s, but it was not always well-maintained.
 By 1987, it was "literally coming apart."
-A renovation in 1987-1988 cost nearly $US3 million, and was essentially a rebuild except for the exterior walls: they gutted the interior, rebuilt the basement shear wall, and rearranged the interior design so that an elevator could be added.
+A renovation in 1987-1988 cost nearly US$3 million, and was essentially a rebuild except for the exterior walls: they gutted the interior, rebuilt the basement shear wall, and rearranged the interior design so that an elevator could be added.
 Chimneys were rebuilt, steel beams were added, and for the first time the building joined the irrigation system in being connected to the city water supply rather than its own well.